Table of Contents

 It turns out to be a no-brainer if you can make it work.
 But that rarely applies to every brand.
 While it suits best for beer-heavy chains that can support that positioning with options like delivery.
 While selling liquor via delivery can make up for profits lost to third-party deliverers who use more of it than you intended, liquor delivery isn’t without challenges.
 A certain gap exists in awareness around liquor availability on shelf and home delivery from casual-dining restaurants.

 Liquor delivery has been popular around dinnertime – that accounts for about half of the orders.
-But there is (often) a late night bump after (9 p.m.) that accounts for roughly one-third of the orders (across the U.S)
+But there is (often) a late-night bump after (9 p.m.) that accounts for roughly one-third of the orders (across the U.S)

 This news must be rare or might sound laughable that Amazon is the largest liquor store you might ever know about.
 Not so much, as we rather thought that Amazon’s acquisition of whole foods is a piece of big news!

 Options to make out the best alcohol delivery app at doorstep exists for customers who make large purchases and are consistent buyers.
-This acts as a catering arm for larger liquor stores, often compliment individual and corporations for parties and events.
+This acts as a catering arm for larger liquor stores, often compliment individuals and corporations for parties and events.
 Although deliveries can often be expensive, inconsistent, slow and prone to hassles for both customers and liquor stores it still works for those who look for on-demand services and wish to relish the pleasure from the comfort of their homes or offices.

 A short discussion here, taking cues from reliable sources suggests that Amazon is in the process of acquiring more liquor licenses for warehouses that are primarily dedicated to Amazon Prime alcohol deliveries.
 Why is this noteworthy?
-Out of 140 warehouses of Amazon throughout the United States; they already have 450 licenses in whole food segment – this eventually allows Amazon to scale up their liquor business efficiently and quickly.
+Out of 140 warehouses of Amazon throughout the United States; they already have 450 licenses in the whole food segment – this eventually allows Amazon to scale up their liquor business efficiently and quickly.
 Now, it can buy and sell more products, including more alcohol, without the overhead of having to stock shelves, merchandise, staff stores, etc. They can sell products at lower margins and offer home/office deliveries at a minimal cost.
-This makes this business model ultra clean and simultaneously ultra-scalable.
+This makes this business model ultra-clean and simultaneously ultra-scalable.

 Source: Drizly App Store

-It delivers to most of the cities across north and middle United States with a potential delivery time up to 20-40 minutes.
+It delivers to most of the cities across the north and the middle United States with a potential delivery time of up to 20-40 minutes.
 All the deliveries in New York are free, but they charge $5 everywhere else.
 Gratuity is included.
-Minimum order has to in between $20-$30 (that depends on retail store).
+The Minimum order has to in between $20-$30 (that depends on retail store).
 The owners have plans to expand towards more than just city slickers in the biggest metropolises.